ashemath/wizardlab-bind9/README.md

 mission.

 ## Design
 Having a BIND server on Docker allows us to drive dns over a variety of network interfaces.
 By default, this project will override host network ports `53/udp` and `53/tcp`.
 In a isolated network context, that's probably what you want, but please use caution.

-Wizardlab-bind9 is designed so that one can craft a single `domain.json`.
+Wizardlab-bind9 is designed so we can craft/modify the single `domain.json`.
+Specifying the domain name, forwarders, and all the records that we'd like in that one file.

-When the container sstarts, `build_files.py` reads `domain.json`, parses the requested properities of the domain, and stages up the generated `zones.*` ,`*.db`, and `named.conf.*` files in the `/bind/etc_bind/` and `bind/etc_bind/{primary,secondary}` subdirectories.
+When the container starts, `build_files.py` reads `domain.json` and `options.json`, parses the requested properities of the domain, and stages up the generated `zones.*`, `*.db`, and `named.conf.*` files in the `/bind/etc_bind/` and `bind/etc_bind/{primary,secondary}` subdirectories.

+Next, the staged files are copied from `/bind/etc_bind/*` to `/etc/bind/` and the `named` service is started with the command `named -4 -g`.
+The BIND service runs in the forground, so all the debug output gets caught by Docker's default logging service.

 To summarize: